 • are the roads/trails you are using to get there public?

-On July 1, 2018, a new trespass law goes into effect.
+On July 1, 2018, a new trespass law went into effect.
 Unfortunately, from a peak bagger’s perspective, the new law’s signage requirements for private owners are weaker in some respects than the previous law, which required the use of specific amounts of fluorescent orange markings at specific intervals all along private property boundaries.

 The new law uses the concept of “conspicuous” signage and specific placement of some markers.
 However, we’ve seen under the old law, and expect to still see under the new law, is that a private property owner’s interpretation of “conspicuous” signage may not be interpreted by you, a climber, as conspicuous.
 Therein lies the problem.
 Thus, the new law, overall, may make it more likely that you may inadvertently trespass onto private property.